sudhanwadindorkar/mithrandir/README.md

 ### Supported Proxies and Load Balancers

-`obscura` is compatible with the following proxies and load balancers:
+`mithrandir` is compatible with the following proxies and load balancers:
 - Cloudflare
 - Akamai
 - Fastly